-I base my estimate of $\bar{\pi}$ on the experimental studies that have already provided "proof-ofconcept" estimates of productivity improvements or labor cost reductions due to AI.
-Three studies, which I have already mentioned, are particularly notable here, and I now describe each one of them.
+I base my estimate of $\bar{\pi}$ on the experimental studies that have already provided "proof-of-concept" estimates of productivity improvements or labor cost reductions due to AI.
+Three

-20This is not a trivial step.
+21This is not an innocuous step.
 Svanberg et al. focus on automation using computer vision, while Eloundou et al.'s exposed technologies include task complementarities as noted above and go beyond computer vision tasks.
 One could imagine that the share of tasks that can be profitably used with AI within 10 years is different between these two categories.
-Unfortunately, I do not have another source other than Svanberg et al. for such an estimate for non-computer vision AI.
+Unfortunately, I do not have another source for such an estimate for non-computer vision AI.

-21Svanberg et al. also make further extrapolations assuming cost declines in computer vision technologies.
-They base these on estimates from Besiroglu and Hobbhahn (2022), which project a 22% yearly decrease in computation costs attributed to the expansion of compute power from GPUs.
+22Svanberg et al. also make further extrapolations assuming cost declines in computer vision technologies.
+They base these on estimates from Besiroglu and Hobbhahn (2022), who project a 22% yearly decrease in computation costs attributed to the expansion of compute power from GPUs.
 However, a doubling of GPU capacity will not necessarily translate into a 50% decline in costs in general due to diminishing returns and bottlenecks created by other inputs, and because of the limitation of the current architecture.
 I therefore do not include these in the baseline but return to them in the robustness discussion.